Sparse Approximate Inference for Spatio-Temporal Point Process Models: Abstract

 \section{Abstract}

 Spatio-temporal point process models play a central role in the analysis of spatially distributed systems in several disciplines.
-Yet, inference remains computationally challenging both due to the high resolution modelling generally required by large data sets and the analytically intractable likelihood function.
-Here, we exploit the sparsity structure typical of (spatially) discretised log-Gaussian Cox process models by using expectation constrained approximate inference.
-The resulting family of approximate message passing algorithms scale well with the state dimension and the length of the temporal horizon with moderate loss in distributional accuracy.
+Yet, scalable inference remains computationally challenging both due to the high resolution modelling generally required and the analytically intractable likelihood function.
+Here, we exploit the sparsity structure typical of (spatially) discretised log-Gaussian Cox process models by using approximate message-passing algorithms.
+The proposed algorithms scale well with the state dimension and the length of the temporal horizon with moderate loss in distributional accuracy.
 They hence provide a flexible and faster alternative to both non-linear filtering-smoothing type algorithms and to approaches that implement the Laplace method or expectation propagation on (block) sparse latent Gaussian models.
-We infer the parameters of the latent Gaussian model by a structured variational Bayes approach embedded into the expectation constrained inference framework.
-We demonstrate the proposed method on simulation studies with both Gaussian and point-process observations and apply it to the reconstruction of conflict intensity levels in Afghanistan from a WikiLeaks data set.
+We infer the parameters of the latent Gaussian model using a structured variational Bayes approach.
+We demonstrate the proposed framework on simulation studies with both Gaussian and point-process observations and use it to reconstruct the conflict intensity and dynamics in Afghanistan from the WikiLeaks Afghan War Diary.